RealTroyDex/TextManipulationModule/README.md

 # TextManipulationModule
-Just some junk i did, feel free to use or edit.
+Something i did just for fun, feel free to use / modify.
+# Helpful with
+Just for GUI things, you can modify to work with string variables etc.